Topical Acne Treatments – Are They Dangerous?

 Benzoyl peroxide creams, gels, and lotions are a good way to fight the bacteria that cause acne, but they don’t get rid of inflammation right away.
 They just stop the skin’s production of its own irritant chemicals by taking away the target of inflammation, the bacteria that cause acne.
-Still, most people see significant clearing of the skin in one to two weeks, provided the benzoyl peroxide itself does not cause its own inflammation and irritation of the skin.
+Still, most people see significant clearing of the skin in one to two weeks3, provided the benzoyl peroxide itself does not cause its own inflammation and irritation of the skin.

 Benzoyl peroxide comes in different strengths.
 Over the counter products, in most countries, range from 2.5% to 10% benzoyl peroxide, while prescription products range from 5% to 20% benzoyl peroxide.
 Sometimes the 5% prescription strength product causes redness, inflammation, irritation, and peeling, while the 2.5% product, which the doctor would not prescribe, works just fine.
 Always start with the lowest concentration you can find, and only increase the strength of the product you put on your face when you are sure that you are not causing irritation.

-Since the skin repairs itself by producing sebum, using benzoyl peroxide that it is too strong may cure pimples but make whiteheads and blackheads pop out.
+Since the skin repairs itself by producing sebum4, using benzoyl peroxide that it is too strong may cure pimples but make whiteheads and blackheads pop out.
 You may be able to use a stronger spot treatment than all-over-the-face lotion or gel.